screenisland/sunnybox-public/README.md

-# sunnybox-issues
+# Sunnybox Issues
-This is the public issue tracker for sunnybox.io
+This is the public issue tracker for [sunnybox.io](https://sunnybox.io)